apache/apisix/CONTRIBUTING.md

 * Includes tests for new functionality.
 * References the original issue in the description, e.g. "Resolves #123".
 * Has a [good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
+* Ensure your pull request's title starts from one of the word in the `types` section of [semantic.yml](https://github.com/apache/apisix/blob/master/.github/semantic.yml).

 ## Contribution Guidelines for Documentation